 The legal sports betting environment continues to take shape.
 A number of operators are battling for their piece of the pie in legalized states, but some are emerging as the leaders of the pack.

 FanDuel Sportsbook is legal in: NJ, CO, PA, WV and IN

 Each of these operators offers UFC betting among a wide array of other markets.
 You can keep it simple and just bet on fighters to win, or explore a wide range of prop betting choices.
 In addition, live betting opportunities are available on each, and mobile is a perfect complement to take advantage of all that’s offered.

-Expect the rest of the card to fill up before the end of May.
-Both DraftKings and FanDuel have current lines for all the confirmed bouts scheduled.
+Both DraftKings and FanDuel have current lines for all confirmed bouts.
 Lines being offered include total rounds, to go the distance, ending in a particular round and winning method.